dgodovich/personal_logseq/pages/Wustl.md

 - Interview
 	- 1/9 whole day
 	- 2/20 - 22 is the onsite visit
+		- 18 offers (I think, based on the email that was sent out)
 - Faculty:
+  collapsed:: true
 	- Need 5 to 10 ranked list for onsite visit
 	- [Duygu Özpolat](https://bduyguozpolat.org/)
 		- germ cell regeneration